-The paper patient records will be shared with the practice nominated service provider, who will scan and digitise the current paper medical records before destroying them.
+The paper patient records will be shared with [Scanning provider], who will scan and digitise the current paper medical records before destroying them.
 The paper patient records will be shared with the scanning provider above, who will scan and digitise the current paper medical records before destroying them.

-Anonymised information
+3 Anonymised information